SIGN PETITION

 Commercial solar installations do not require approval by the town municipality; the CT Siting Council approves or denies these applications.
 The Siting Council’s responsibilities include:

-CT SITING COUNCIL – SITING GUIDES
+CT SITING COUNCIL – FILING GUIDES

 Greenskies Proposal